 It begins with a bang

 In 1945, the United States built the first nuclear weapon.
-Soon after, it became the first—and, to-date, only—nation to use one in warfare.
+Soon after, it became the first—and, to-date, only—nation to use two in warfare.
 Four years later, in 1949, the Soviet Union built its first nuclear bomb.

 The period from the end of WWII to the end of the Soviet Union is known as the Cold War.
 The Cold War was the era of the Space Race, The Bay of Pigs, and the Cuban Missile Crisis.
 Both nations developed missiles that could carry nuclear warheads to the other’s territory.
 They backed opposing sides in regional conflicts around the world: the Korean War, the Vietnam War, and the Soviet invasion of Afghanistan.
 These proxy wars let them play out their aggressions on foreign turf, without risking a direct nuclear strike to their home nation.